-5. The "difference between the mean daily rates in vertical, pendant-up and horizontal, dial-up positions" is found by taking the algebraic difference of the mean rates of two position periods.
+3. The "difference between the mean daily rates in vertical, pendant-up and horizontal, dial-up positions is found by taking the algebraic difference of the mean rates of two position periods.

 (This applies only to combination watches.)

 Certificates and reports.-A certificate is issued for each stop watch which does not exceed any of the tolerances set for a watch of its type.
 A report is issued for each watch which fails to meet one or more of the tolerances.
-The certificate or report shows the mean correction for each period and the maximum differences for periods 2 and 3.
+The certificate or report shows the correction for each of the 20 runs of the test, the mean correction for each period, the variations computed in each case, and the mean variation for the 20 runs.
 In the case of combination watches, it also shows the mean daily rate for each position, and the difference in daily rates for the two positions.